pakal/rsfile/CONTRIBUTING.rst

 TESTING
 ++++++++++

-To run the test suites of RSFile (which reuse some stdlib testcases, and add specific ones), against the compatible python interpreters installed on your system, you must install the stdlib test suite if needed (eg. on Ubuntu, install packages like "libpythonX.Y-testsuite", on Windows the stdlib test suite is usually included).
+The test suites of RSFile can be run against any compatible python2/3 interpreter installed on your system.
+Since they reuse many stdlib testcases, you must have the "python test suite" installed for the selected interpreter version, else only a subset of RSFile tests will be run.
+On Windows this test suite must have been selected during install, on Linux you must install separate packages like "libpythonX.Y-testsuite", etc.

 Testing using TOX
 ---------------------